badgers-ua/nx-react-pwa-example/README.md

 ## Info

-PWA features are not available on `localhost`
+PWA features are not available on `localhost`, so to view offline PWA in action you'll have too build app using `npm run build pwa` and deploy it somewhere (github pages, firebase hosting etc).

 ## License